 As the lottery and gaming industry continues to evolve and offer new forms of entertainment including a complete internet gaming platform and the expansion of Charitable Gaming, so too must OLG’s commitment to RG.
-In fact, a greater focus on RG is planned as part of OLG’s modernization.
+In fact, OLG’s modernization is expected to include a greater focus on RG.

 We ID 30 and Under

 Strict age controls are a key component of OLG’s commitment to social responsibility.
 Each year, millions of people visit OLG gaming sites and OLG is committed to ensuring that access to its facilities is restricted to individuals 19 years of age or older.

 OLG asks for ID from all patrons who appear to be under 30 years of age.
 Customers who are between 19 and 21 years of age will be asked for a second piece of ID.

 In addition, OLG employees are trained to spot fraudulent identification, and have access to technology to verify the age on presented ID.